Anson Jones

-Anson Jones (January 20, 1798 – January 9, 1858) was an American medical doctor, businessman, member of Congress, and the fourth and last president of the Republic of Texas.
+Anson Jones (January 20, 1798 – January 9, 1858) was an American medical doctor, businessman, and politician, who was the fourth and last president of the Republic of Texas.

 Early life

 Jones was born on January 20, 1798, in Great Barrington, Massachusetts.
 He traveled to Seneca Falls, New York, and opened a one-room school.
 He taught there from 1812 to 1813.
 In 1820, Jones was licensed as a doctor by the Oneida, New York, Medical Society, and began medical practice in 1822.
 However, his practice did not prosper, and he moved several more times before finally being arrested in Philadelphia by a creditor.
 He stayed in Philadelphia for a few more years, teaching and practicing medicine, until in 1823, he decided to go to Venezuela.

 Later, Jones returned to Philadelphia, earned an MD, and reopened his practice.
 He never had much success as a doctor, and in 1832, he renounced medicine and headed for New Orleans, where he entered the mercantile trade.
 Once again, though, Jones's dreams were thwarted.
 Though he safely weathered two plagues, his business efforts never met with any success, and within a year he had no money.

 He was a member and Past Master of the Masonic Harmony Lodge No. 52 of Philadelphia.
 He was a Past Grand of Independent Order of Odd Fellows Washington Lodge no. 2 and Philadelphia Lodge no. 13 in Pennsylvania and the Past Grand Master of the Grand Lodge of Pennsylvania of Oddfellows.